lidongrong/academic-kickstart-dongrong/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently an incoming PhD student in CUHK.
+bio: Welcome!
+My name is Dongrong Li.
+I am currently an incoming PhD student in CUHK(Chinese University of Hong Kong).
 My focused area is statistics.

-This site is still under construction so a lot of material has not been put forward properly yet.
+I was born and raised in Guangzhou, a ciry in mainland China.
+In 2020, I graduated from Sun Yat-sen University as a Bachelor of Science.
+I majored in statistics during my undergraduate study.

+The site is still under construction, more features will be added in the following days.

+(Updated on 2020.9.5)

 interests:
+- Swimming
-- Still under construction...
+- Tennis
+- Computer Programming

 education:
   courses:
   - course: PhD Student
     institution: Chinese University of Hong Kong
+    year:2020-
   - course: Bachelor of Science in Statistics
     institution: Sun Yat-sen University
     year: 2016-2020